 The emergence of highly performant M-series Apple Silicon processors has enabled a complete architectural redesign.
 We no longer need to choose between data security and high-quality assistance.

 A local-first intelligence workspace brings models directly into macOS.
-Prompts, documents, active window audits, and meeting audio are processed entirely on-device:
+Prompts, documents, active window audits, and meeting audio are processed by app-owned local runtimes:

 Cryptographic Local Sovereignty

-By keeping all daily timelines, window activity metrics, and meeting transcripts inside a locally encrypted SQLCipher database secured by macOS Keychain keys, your professional work stays completely contained within your local user container.
+By keeping daily timelines, window activity metrics, and meeting transcripts inside a locally encrypted SQLCipher database secured by macOS Keychain keys, DaySpire keeps work content off DaySpire servers by default.

 3. Establishing Secure Enterprise Governance